Polly7451/RepData_PeerAssessment1/PA1_template.md

 From our historgram above we can see that imputing the values with the median has resulted in the data becoming more right skewed.

-The median stays the same as expecated at 10395 but we can see the skew by looking at the mean which has shifted to 9503.8688525 from 1.0766 &times; 10<sup>4</sup>.
+The median stays the same as expecated at 1.0395 &times; 10<sup>4</sup> but we can see the skew by looking at the mean which has shifted to 9504 from 1.0766 &times; 10<sup>4</sup>.